Last Updated on July 5, 2026 by Daniel Globe

 Finding Camp Orr

 From Ponca, you’ll reach Camp Orr by heading east on HWY 74 for 9 miles, then turning left onto gravel CR#2300 and continuing 1 mile before turning right on CR#2306.
 You’ll notice the route gets steeper and rougher as you descend toward the Buffalo River, so road safety matters here.
 An all-wheel drive vehicle helps on the 1.8-mile drop to the parking area.
 Keep GPS navigation ready, and screenshot directions before you lose cell service near the river corridor.
 Camp Orr sits as a working Boy Scout reservation, and parking stays limited beside it.
-You can still access the public trail from there, but the road offers few pull-offs, so move carefully and let the landscape guide you without rushing.
+You can still access the public trail from there, but the road offers few pull-offs, so move carefully.

 Trailhead Access Details

 You’ll find Triple Falls, also called Twin Falls, near Kyles Landing in northern Arkansas, just off the Buffalo National River corridor.
-To reach the trailhead, you’ll follow CR#2306, a steep 1.8-mile gravel road that demands careful driving and smart vehicle recommendations.
+To reach the trailhead, you’ll follow CR#2306, a steep 1.8-mile gravel road that demands careful driving.
 An all-wheel drive vehicle is the safest choice, and low-clearance cars don’t belong here.
-After rain, the road can turn rough and slippery, so trailhead safety starts before you leave pavement.
+After rain, the road can turn rough and slippery.
 At the end, a small parking area sits near the trailhead, with only a few pull-offs along the road.
-If you want an easier arrival and more breathing room, come early.
-GPS helps too: plug in 36.054676, -93.258102 and let the map guide you straight there.
+GPS helps too: plug in 36.054676, -93.258102 and let the map guide you there.

 How to Get to Triple Falls

 To reach Triple Falls, you’ll take HWY 74 East from Ponca for 9 miles, then turn left onto gravel CR#2300 and follow it for 1 mile before turning right on CR#2306 for another 1.8 miles.
-The access road gets steep and rough, so an AWD vehicle’s a smart choice, and you can park near the small lot at Camp Orr or at a pull-off about 0.75 miles before the falls.
-Cell service is limited, so you’ll want to save maps ahead of time and expect a short walk from the parking area to the trailhead.
+The access road gets steep and rough, so an AWD vehicle is a smart choice, and you can park near the small lot at Camp Orr or at a pull-off about 0.75 miles before the falls.
+Cell service is limited, so save offline maps ahead of time.

 Finding Camp Orr Access

 Finding Camp Orr access takes a little patience, but the route is straightforward once you know the landmarks.
-From Ponca, you’ll head east on HWY 74 for 9 miles, then turn left onto gravel CR#2300 and right onto CR#2306.
-After that, you’ll follow the steep road for 1.8 miles to the trailhead.
 Watch for the Camp Orr turn-off near the Boy Scout camp; that’s your cue that you’re close and still on public ground.
-The area has access challenges, so save directions before you leave town because cell service near the Buffalo River can fade fast.
+Save directions before you leave town, since cell service near the Buffalo River can fade fast.
 A high-clearance, all-wheel-drive vehicle helps on the rough grade, and low gear makes the climb back easier.
-Park on the right after the small slab.

 Triple Falls Trail Length and Difficulty

 Triple Falls Trail is a short, easy hike at about 0.5 miles roundtrip, so you can enjoy the falls without a strenuous trek.
-You’ll move through a wooded creekside corridor with minimal elevation gain, making trail accessibility strong for families and casual hikers.
+You’ll move through a wooded creekside corridor with minimal elevation gain, making it accessible for families and casual hikers.
+Note that this is an informal path rather than an officially maintained NPS trail, so surfaces can be uneven.

 Why It’s Called Triple Falls